Skip to main content

 Satay (Grilled Skewered Meat)

-Marinated pieces of meat (commonly chicken, beef, or mutton) grilled over charcoal and served with a rich peanut sauce, cucumber, and onions.
-Satay is a popular street food and often enjoyed during social gatherings.
+Marinated meat - usually chicken, beef or mutton - grilled over charcoal and served with peanut sauce, cucumber and onions.
+Satay is street-food staple and a fixture at social gatherings.

 Allergens: